 A lessor under a social housing tenancy agreement may give notice of termination of the agreement to the tenant on the ground that the lessor has determined, as the result of an assessment carried out under section 71D, that the tenant is not eligible to reside in social housing premises, or to reside in the class of social housing premises to which the agreement relates.

-[Section 71C inserted by No. 60 of 2011 s.
+[Section 71C inserted: No. 60 of 2011 s.
 92.]

 71D.
 Assessment of tenants eligibility for social housing premises